 It took 736 days from when Governer Tom Wolf signed a massive gaming expansion package way back in October 2017 for virtual cards to be in the air, but with the launch of PokerStars PA, Pennsylvanians patience has finally paid off.
 After many delays, it was assumed that at least one online poker site would launch on the targeted date of July 15, 2019, but as that date came and went, PA poker players were left wondering when and who would be the first.

 PokerStars PA launched on November 4, 2019 at 2pm, and within minutes had hundreds of players sitting down at the virtual felt.
 By the end of the day, there were over 1100 people playing online for real money at PokerStars PA.

-In this article we give you a comprehensive breakdown of the legal PA online poker industry, detail which operators are approved to launch and who their software partners are, while highlighting welcome bonus opportunities that new players can take advantage of.
+In this article, we give you a comprehensive breakdown of the legal PA online poker industry, detail which operators have launched, who is approved to launch and who their software partners are, while highlighting welcome bonus opportunities that new players can take advantage of.

 Here are the sites currently slated to offer online poker in PA:

 |Online Poker Site||Casino Partner||Software Provider||Status||Launch Date|

 |PokerStars||Mount Airy Casino Resort||PokerStars||LIVE||Nov.
 4, 2019|